 The ACI AEP links the following ACI constructs together:

-The network engineer should assign external devices and servers with similar infrastructure policy requirements should to the same AEP.
+The network engineer should make sure that external devices and servers with similar infrastructure policy requirements will be linked to the same AEP.

 Then click on Policies -> Global -> Attachable Access Entity Profiles.